 Frequently Asked Questions

-Two to three times per week is more appropriate than daily for most fruits.
-Daily feeding adds cumulative sugar without additional nutritional benefit.
-Blueberries and jicama are exceptions — their very low sugar content makes them suitable for more regular inclusion.
+Can dogs eat fruit every day?
+Two to three times per week is better than daily for most fruits.
+Blueberries and jicama are exceptions due to their very low sugar content.

 What is the single safest fruit for dogs?
+Blueberries — small, soft, nutritionally dense, and free of toxic components.

 Are fruits necessary in a dog’s diet?
+No. They’re a supplementary treat, not a nutritional requirement.

-Yes — though fruit allergies are less common than protein allergies.
-Signs include skin irritation, digestive upset, or excessive itching after eating a specific fruit.
+Can dogs be allergic to fruit?
+Yes, though less common than protein allergies.
 Introduce new fruits one at a time and monitor for 24 hours.

 Is dried fruit safe for dogs?
+No — dehydration concentrates sugar significantly.
+Fresh only.

 Final Summary